Continual Learning for Peer-to-Peer Federated Learning: A Study on Automated Brain Metastasis Identification: Materials And Methods

 \subsection{Iterative continual learning}

 In conventional continual learning tasks, there is a typical setting that the previously accessed data is no longer accessible in the future training \cite{delange2021continual}.
 We call such conventional continual learning scheme ``single-visit continual learning" (SVCL), since each model visits each center only once (Fig.\,\ref{subfig:SVCL}).
+This is equivalent to the single weight transfer setting \cite{chang2018distributed} $+$ continual learning.
 However, in practical multicenter collaboration on medical applications, the training data at one center still exist after one training and hence the shared model can revisit the center for training again.
-We call such continual learning scheme ``iterative continual learning" (ICL).
+We call such continual learning scheme ``iterative continual learning" (ICL), which is equivalent to the cyclic weight transfer \cite{chang2018distributed} $+$ continual learning.
 In other words, the shared model will revisit each center multiple times by sharing the model from center I to center VII iteratively in our seven-center collaboration scenario (Fig.\,\ref{subfig:ICLscheme}).

 In peer-to-peer federated learning, how often a model is shared to the next center will determine the communication cost.
 SVCL requires minimum communication, since two neighboring centers only need to communicate once during the training phase.
 As a compensation, the model performance is not optimal.
 For ICL, if the model is shared to the next center right after seeing all the data in the current center once (i.e., one epoch), such ICL is very close to the regular training on the mixed data.
 The only difference is that the training batches are fed to the network in an ordered sequence from center to center (inside each center the data is shuffled) for ICL instead of a fully randomly shuffled order.
 In other words, the network is using a very large ``batch" size for training, which equals the number of volumes at each center, and such large batches are fed in a certain order.
 Therefore, with such frequent communication (sharing the model after each epoch), the model performance in ICL should be close to that with mixed data.
 To reduce communication cost, a model can be shared to the next center after multiple epochs in the current center instead of one epoch only.
 Equivalently, multiple copies of center-level ``batches" are fed together to the network for training, which can reduce communication cost between two neighboring centers but may have performance decrease.
 In our multilateral collaboration scenario, the model is shared after every 5 epochs, which can already reduce the communication number between two neighboring centers to 6 only.